SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.3.md

 <!-- MR 10.3.0 [CU12] - FR 10.4.3 -->

 In some cases, the query builder would not save an updated query.
-This issue could especially occur when one query started from another query.
+This issue could especially occur when you had updated a query on which another query was based.

 #### Dashboards app & Low-Code Apps: Not possible to navigate within the Timeline component when a 'Nothing to show' message was being displayed [ID_38625]